cycertron/Git-a-movie-Recommendation-Engine-/README.md

 Structured the codebase using object-oriented design (data manager, model modules, scoring engine)

-Included an evaluation pipeline using precision@k, recall@k, and NDCG metrics
+Included evaluation via precision@k, recall@k, and NDCG metrics

 How to Run